Arelle/Arelle/README.md

 Contribute
 ==========
+Please refer to the [Contributing Guidelines](.github/CONTRIBUTING.md)

 Arelle fully integrates test cases with the object models for XBRL instances and DTSes.

 This allows continual verification of tool performance as it is extended and